pushchain/remix-workshops/PushChain/6-universal-counter-solidity/README.md

    - Ethereum Sepolia: `("eip155", "11155111") → countEth++`
 4. Any other chain combination reverts with `"Invalid chain"`.

-This behavior is natively supported by Push Chain via the UEA system—no external bridges, oracles, or third‑party messaging are needed.
+This behavior is natively supported by Push Chain via the UEA — no external bridges, oracles, or third‑party messaging are needed.

 ## Public interface